MLHale/nebraska-gencyber/teachers/firewall/README.md

 # Firewalls

-Firewalls are often a first line of defense for an enterprise or home network.
-In this unit we will understand the fundamentals of firewalls, write firewall rules that configure its behavior and then test if the firewall performs as expected.
+Firewalls are often the first line of defense for an enterprise or home network.
+In this unit, we will understand the fundamentals of firewalls, write firewall rules that configure its behavior and then test if the firewall performs as expected.

 ### Cybersecurity First Principles
 * __Minimization__: Minimization refers to having the least functionality necessary in a program or device.
 The goal of minimization is to simplify and decrease the number of ways that software can be exploited.
 This can include **turning off ports that are not needed**, reducing the amount of code running on a machine, and/or turning off unneeded features in an application.
 This lesson focuses specifically on turning off ports that aren't in use.